It depends! Honestly, it’s impossible for either SEO or SEM to be better than the other in ALL scenarios and circumstances for ALL businesses.

 SEO is better for businesses that already know their ideal clients and customers are searching for things related to the business, have time or resources to invest upfront, want to build their brand authority, don’t mind waiting a few months to see substantial results, and that are looking for a marketing channel that brings in passive traffic and income long-term.

-If your business is at least 1 years old, has its business foundations solidified, and regularly makes sales, I’d recommend starting to invest in SEO because that’s the earliest it makes sense.
+If your business is at least one years old, has its business foundations solidified, and regularly makes sales, I’d recommend starting to invest in SEO because that’s the earliest it makes sense.
 Anytime before that, you’ll see slower results and you might end up having to edit a lot of blog posts if you decide to pivot before deciding on your business foundations.

 The beauty of SEM is that you can start investing in it at any point in your business because your efforts don’t compound like they do with SEO.
 You can stop and start ads anytime you want!
 You can place an ad for any keyword you want for however long you want (as long as you can pay for it).